 \section{Limitations}

-Despite the advancements in capturing semantic relationships in text via vectorized embeddings, embeddings can potentially suffer from issues such as loss of fine-grained logical structure, and difficulties in preserving contextual dependencies across larger passages.
+Despite the advancements in capturing semantic relationships in text via vectorized embeddings, embeddings can potentially suffer from issues such as loss of fine-grained logical structure and difficulties in preserving contextual dependencies across larger passages.
 This can lead to challenges in accurately retrieving relevant mathematical statements, especially in formalized settings where precise definitions and logical consistency are crucial.
-In addition, while we filter and discard irrelevant details, signs and other minutiae, XML dumps such as the collected one from ProofWiki can introduce noise that might disrupt of affect the semantic search and embeddings.
+While we filter and discard irrelevant details, signs, and other minutiae, XML dumps can introduce noise that might disrupt of affect the semantic search and embeddings.

 While our approach successfully formalizes proofs from structured datasets, its performance on entirely novel or highly abstract mathematical problems remains uncertain.
 Models trained on existing proofs may struggle with creative problem-solving or unconventional mathematical approaches.